JavaHammes/Z/README.md

 ## Command Reference

-Every command is designed for precision and clarity.

 ### General Commands

 ```
-help                - Display this help message
+help                - Display the help message
 exit                - Quit the debugger
 clear               - Clear the screen
-log <filename>      - Start logging output to the specified file
+log <filename>      - Begin logging output to the specified file
 !!                  - Repeat the previous command
 ```